What’s Vegetarian at Roy Rogers? (Updated for 2026)

 Menu ItemVegetarianVegan

-Regular Fries / Holster FriesYesLikely yes (no listed allergens; ask about shared fryer)
+Regular Fries / Holster FriesYesLikely yes (no listed allergens, ask about shared fryer)

 Cole SlawYesNo (contains egg and milk)